ryanatkn/gro/src/lib/docs/task.md

 Forwarded args to Gro tasks override direct args, including args to `invoke_task`, so `gro taskname --a 1 -- gro taskname --a 2` will invoke `taskname` with `{a: 2}`.

-The `invoke_task` helper in the task context always forwards CLI args.
+The `invoke_task` helper in the task context forwards the CLI args for the specified task.
+CLI args take precedence over args passed directly to `invoke_task`.
+This may not always be the desired behavior, but it gives the user more control.

 ### throwing errors